Student Allowance - review and appeal rights

 If you choose to have the decision reviewed before a Student Allowance Review Panel you can attend the hearing and take someone with you for support.

-If you disagree with the secretary’s decision
+If you disagree with the delegate’s decision

 You can appeal to the Student Allowance Appeal Authority.
 If you want to appeal, you need to do so within 21 days of the decision.
 You will need to fill in a Notice of appeal form available on the Ministry of Justice website.